alyssaterrell/Plot-Book/README.md

   - increased amount of rain
   - sudden change in temperature (was 70° one week and then 30° the next)
 - carbon cycling
+- conclusion
+  - reiterate why the general population should care
+  - include causes that are already put into place for forestry protection
+  - set forth a cause on how to better care